mapbox/mapbox-navigation-ios/README.md

 ## Requirements

-The Mapbox Navigation SDK and Core Navigation are compatible with applications written in Swift 4.2 or Objective-C in Xcode 10.0.
+The Mapbox Navigation SDK and Core Navigation are compatible with applications written in Swift or Objective-C in Xcode 10.2.1.
 The Mapbox Navigation and Mapbox Core Navigation frameworks run on iOS 9.0 and above.

-The last release compatible with Swift 3.2 was v0.10.1.
+The last release compatible with Swift 4.2 and Xcode 10.0 was v0.34.0.

 The Mapbox Navigation SDK is also available [for Android](https://github.com/mapbox/mapbox-navigation-android/).